Simtec-AG/adc-c-decoder/README.md

 ## Overview

 This small C software decodes data messages sent over the RS-485 interface by air data computers and pressure modules developed by Simtec AG <https://www.swiss-airdata.com>.
 The decoded data labels are printed onto the terminal.
 The software has been designed to run on a Windows computer.
-The computer requires a half-duplex (2-wire) RS-485 serial interface.
+The computer requires a RS-485 serial interface.
 Alternatively an USB-to-RS485 converter can be used.

 The software decodes data labels from the _ADC-10_, _ADS-12_, _AOA-16_, _ADP-5.5_, _PSS-8_ and _PMH_ air data computers and pressure modules.
 Details about the format can be found in the _Interface Control Document (ICD)_ of the respective device.